 Gum that contains vitamin C has been used successfully by some women to help with nausea, though the results are anecdotal.

-A study is in place from now till the end of December 2020 that will determine if chewing gum with vitamin C can help reduce levels of persistent nausea, also referred to as emesis gravidarum (Source: NIH).
+A study is in place at the moment that will determine if chewing gum with vitamin C can help reduce levels of persistent nausea, also referred to as emesis gravidarum (Source: NIH).